TOP > Procedures

 [Certificate of Eligibility]

-We have been officially notified to the Tokyo Immigration Bureau to act as an agent (GYO-07 No.337) and are ready to assist you.
+We have been officially notified to Tokyo Regional Immigration Services Bureau to act as an agent (GYO-07 No.337) and are ready to assist you.

 |8-7 Ishijima, Koto-ku, Tokyo, Japan|